Casing the Operational Data for NextEra Energy Inc. (NEE): 1.01 billion in Cash

-NextEra Energy Inc. (NEE) share are up around 2.40% in Monday market trading with stock price surged as much as 3.0% to hit day high of $288.98, before returning a portion of gains to finally trade around $287.91 in the green before the closing bell in New York.
-The average transaction volume for NEE over the past month (2174790 shares per day) is trailing its average daily volume over the past year by -11.66, which suggests market participants have been less active in this stock of late.
+NextEra Energy Inc. (NEE) share are up around 0.62% in Friday market trading with stock price surged as much as 1.0% to hit day high of $303.72, before returning a portion of gains to finally trade around $302.91 in the green before the closing bell in New York.
+The company report on October 7, 2020 that NextEra Energy Partners, LP announces date for release of third-quarter 2020 financial results.
+The average transaction volume for NEE over the past month (2291690 shares per day) is trailing its average daily volume over the past year by -6.64, which suggests market participants have been less active in this stock of late.

 Looking at Key Indicators